-This exhibition was held at The Printmakers’ Gallery next door to my studio in Griffin Mill at the end of October 2015, and the paintings were based on the Extreme Poses Life Class held by Paul Fowler at Pegasus Arts.
+This exhibition was held at The Printmakers’ Gallery next door to my studio in Griffin Mill, and the paintings were based on the Extreme Poses Life Class held by Paul Fowler at Pegasus Arts.

 I was absolutely delighted with everyone’s response to the work, and as a result I sold nearly every one.